pleituer/neuralNet/README.md

 This will print out the input given to the neural network, it's predicted output and the expected output.

-I haven't implement testing and visualizing for recurrent neural networks, so you can't test it (unless you code it yourself)
+I haven't implement visualizing for recurrent neural networks, so you can't test it (unless you code it yourself)

 ## Layers